Commons' Guide to Carbon Offsetting

 Even in climate scientists’ most aggressive scenarios for a low-carbon future, we still need to remove emissions from the atmosphere.
 We can reach climate neutrality when we’re absorbing existing emissions from the atmosphere and oceans at the same rate as we’re releasing new ones.
 Unfortunately, offset projects are underfunded by trillions of dollars worldwide.2

-With the Commons Climate Neutral subscription, you can automatically offset your emissions each month by supporting high-integrity climate projects that are avoiding or absorbing emissions.
+With the Commons Climate Stewardship Subscription, you can automatically offset your emissions each month by supporting high-integrity climate projects that are avoiding or absorbing emissions.
 Your monthly offset amount varies each month, based solely on the number of metric tons of CO2e you emitted.
 When you emit more, you buy more offsets.
 When you emit less, you buy less offsets.
 You can set a monthly maximum that’s comfortable for you, so you never go over your budget.

-Go Climate Neutral with Commons→
+Become a Climate Steward with Commons→

 How Commons Selects Carbon Offset Projects